Ji Dong-won: Return to FC Augsburg

 On 22 December 2014, after failing to appear competitively for Borussia Dortmund, Ji signed a three-and-a-half-year contract with FC Augsburg, until 30 June 2018.

 On 5 November 2015, Ji scored his first Europa League goal in a 4–1 win over AZ.
 During the 2015–16 season, however, he struggled to regain his form due to his repetitive injuries and failed to score in the Bundesliga.

 In the 2016–17 season, Ji started the season well when he was a given a handful of first team appearances for the side and found himself competing in the attacking midfield position with Takashi Usami, Caiuby and Jonathan Schmid.
 He then scored his first goal of the season, in a 2–1 loss against RB Leipzig on 30 September 2016.
 The following month, on 26 October 2016, he scored again in a 3–1 loss against Bayern Munich in the second round of the DFB–Pokal.
 By the end of 2016, Ji added two more goals against Eintracht Frankfurt and Borussia Dortmund.
-As the 2016–17 season progressed, Ji began playing into a forward role following the absent of Alfreð Finnbogason and Raúl Bobadilla but struggled to score under the new position.
+As the 2016–17 season progressed, Ji began playing into a forward role following the absence of Alfreð Finnbogason and Raúl Bobadilla but struggled to score under the new position.
 Despite this, Ji played all 34 matches in the 2016–17 Bundesliga.

 On 1 March 2019, Ji scored twice against his former club Borussia Dortmund and led Augsburg to a stunning 2–1 upset over the league leaders.

 FC Seoul

 After a long spell in Augsburg, Ji moved to Mainz 05 and Eintracht Braunschweig, but wasn't impressive in both clubs.
 On 7 July 2021, it was announced that Ji would join FC Seoul.
+He left the club at the end of 2023 season as the contract expired.

+Suwon FC

+In January 2024, Ji joined Suwon FC.